arj03/ssb-browser-demo/README.md

 # SSB browser demo

+![Screenshot of ssb browser demo][screenshot]

+Playground [ssb-server][ssb-server] in a browser.
+This was originally made as a demo for my bornhack [talk][bornhack-talk].

+The client was made for two purposes: test ssb in a browser and for evaluating different partial replication strategies.

-Small playground for ssb in a browser.
-This was made as a demo for my bornhack talk.
-It plays around with only getting the last few `post` messages for users as a way of onboarding users quickly.
-It can download and index around 5k messages in 30 seconds on my really slow laptop.
+Partial replication is done by only getting the last few `post` messages for users as a way of onboarding users quickly.
+The client can download and index around 5k messages in 30 seconds on my really slow laptop.
 For this, a blob (generate-onboarding-json.js) must be provided that serves as a trusted onboard mechanism and as such should only be used between friends.

-The code is really rough especially the UI code.
-The backend is not a full ssb implementation, it only implements the features needed for this demo.
+As a way to let people explore the messags of users outside this initial list of people, a server [plugin][ssb-get-thread] is used to get threads from the server.
+This has privacy implications so this need to be configurable, see TODO.

+The UI is written in vue.js and can display posts and self assigned profile about messages.
+Leaving out likes was done on purpose as an experiment.
+I don't plan on adding them.

 Things that work:
  - viewing posts and threads